 - ‘Making it Function Differently: TV Sculpture’ (In preparation).

 - ‘Andy Warhol Eating a Hamburger and the Pop Portrait Film’, Short Film Studies, Vol. 10, No. 2, 153-156 (2020)

 - ‘Broadway by Light (1957) and William Klein’s Pop between Stillness and Movement’, in Tom Day and Glyn Davis (eds.)
-Pop Cinema (forthcoming, 2022)
+Pop Cinema (Edinburgh University Press, forthcoming)